Let me first start this recipe post by sharing its resounding success.

 I really recommend this Roast Beef recipe.
 It made super moist, perfectly seasoned, tender roast beef.
 And it was so darn easy, too!
+I’d always thought it would be difficult, but now that I know how to cook roast beef, I’m gonna do it all the time.

 - 2½ lbs. boneless rump roast (round roast or sirloin tip will work)